St Mary's Catholic High School, Chesterfield: Sesquicentennial

 The school celebrated its sesquicentennial (150th anniversary) on 30 January 2015.
 A competition took place during art lessons to design a new logo for the school.
 A time capsule was buried in the “Alleyway” between the Admin and Sixth Form blocks, to be opened in 2065.
 There is a plaque located above the site of it.
 Planting of trees also took place to replace the one destroyed by the extension of the Drama Hall.

 A history book of the school, written by former pupil Leonie Martin, was published in 2015 to mark the anniversary.

-Phoenix Garden

-The school allotment near the top car park was originally created in 2009 by the Learning Support and Maths Departments.
-It consisted of nine vegetable beds with a small seating area nearby with a memorial dedicated to a member of staff who helped with constructing the allotment area.
-This memorial has since been cut off from the adjacent garden by a perimeter security fence and the garden-memorial area is now off limits to all students.

-In the summer of 2019, a number of pupils and members of support staff began redeveloping the allotment to transform it into a relaxing sensory garden and picnic area.
-This coincided with St Mary's becoming an attachment aware school.

-Staff

-The school has around 120 staff, including teaching assistants, plus midday supervisors, cooks, caretakers and cleaners.
-The head is Mrs M J Dengate, who has been the head since Easter 2017, when Sean McClafferty resigned.
+Governance

-The former deputy head teacher, Susan Cain, was awarded the Benemerenti medal by the Pope upon her retirement in December 2020, following 35 years of service to education at the school.
-The school now has a leadership team comprising deputy head teacher Mr A Breedon and several assistant head teachers.
+The head is Maria Dengate, who succeeded Sean McClafferty in 2017.
+Former deputy head teacher Susan Cain was awarded the Benemerenti medal by the Pope upon her retirement in December 2020, following 35 years of service to education at the school.

+The school has a leadership team comprising deputy head teacher Alexander Breedon and several assistant head teachers.